electric-eloquence/feplet/README.md

 Feplet accepts data parameters far more complex than what Pattern Lab documents.
-Any valid <a href="http://json5.org" target="_blank">JSON5</a> string (minus the wrapping curly braces) can be passed.
+Any valid <a href="http://json5.org" target="_blank">JSON5</a> string (minus the outermost curly braces) can be passed.
 Be sure that consecutive JSON5 curly braces are separated with space to avoid being parsed as a stash `}}`.
 Similarly, space curly braces if they need to be submitted literally as parameter values (to be printed as JavaScript or CSS code), or else, encode them as HTML entities